arvindsuresh-math/MATH-392-Intro-to-neural-networks/README.md

      ```

 4. **Verify that the environment is set up correctly**:
-   - Open the Jupyter notebook `environment_check.ipynb` in VS Code.
+   - Open the Jupyter notebook `environment_check.ipynb` in the `Getting started` folder.
    - Follow the instructions in the notebook to run the cells and verify that all packages are installed correctly.